fluxcd/flux2/docs/faq/index.md

     it runs `kustomize` locally or in CI with the same set of flags as the controller and validates the output using `kubeval`.

+## Git questions

+### How do I onboard a private Git repository?
+For instructions on using private Git repositories, see [onboarding private repositories](onboarding-private-repositories.md).

 ## Helm questions

 ### How to debug "not ready" errors?